 In the Foundation Stage, children make full use of classroom resources to develop their mathematical understanding.
 They use the water and sand trays to work on number skills and work on a range of child initiated activities.

-Through Years 1 to 6 we use a coherent programme of high-quality materials and exercises, which are structured with great care to build deep conceptual knowledge alongside developing procedural fluency.
+Through Reception to Year 6 we use a coherent programme of high-quality materials and exercises, which are structured with great care to build deep conceptual knowledge alongside developing procedural fluency.

 Our KS1 and KS2 teachers use textbooks and workbooks from the ‘Maths – No Problem!’ series, which is based on the principles of how Mathematics is taught in Singapore and aligned with the National Curriculum 2014, to support their planning and delivery of Mathematics teaching.